eyalk11/compare-my-stocks/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; ✅ Pick only top stocks for graphs

 &nbsp;&nbsp;&nbsp;&nbsp; ✅ Groups of stock can be united by avg price/performance

+&nbsp;&nbsp;&nbsp;&nbsp; ⚪ Compare your profit to a theoretical situation in which you have bought the index

+&nbsp;&nbsp;&nbsp;&nbsp; (the exact same time you have made a purchase)!

 ✅ Adjusted performance relative to a currency of your choice!